 1. Lake Baikal

 Lake Baikal has the largest volume of all the lakes in the world, with an average water volume of 5,670 cubic miles.
 It contains 22-23% of the world’s fresh surface water — more than all of the Great Lakes combined.
 It’s also the world’s deepest lake, with a maximum depth of 5,387 feet.
-Located in Siberia, Russia, it’s the world’s oldest lake with a history dating back to 25-30 million years.
+Located in Siberia, Russia, it’s the world’s oldest lake with a history dating back to 25 million to 30 million years.
 In 1996, UNESCO declared Lake Baikal a World Heritage Site.

 2. Lake Tanganyika